jevakallio/cloudflare-pages-react-sqlite-starter/README.md

 To deploy the project to the internet, you'll be prompted to create a free [Cloudflare](https://pages.cloudflare.com/) account if you don't yet have one.

-### 1. Clone or fork this repository
+### 1. Fork and clone this repository

-If you are starting a new project, you can fork this template to your own account by pressing the [**Use this template**](https://github.com/new?template_name=cloudflare-pages-react-sqlite-starter&template_owner=jevakallio) button.
+You can fork this template to your own account by pressing the [**Use this template**](https://github.com/new?template_name=cloudflare-pages-react-sqlite-starter&template_owner=jevakallio) button, and then clone the created repository.

-If you are just exploring
+If you are just trying things out, you can clone this repository directly, but before deploying to Cloudflare pages you should fork it to your own account so you can [configure automatic deployments](#deploying-your-project-to-cloudflare-pages)

 ### 2. Install dependencies

-Clone or fork this repository, and run:
+Having cloned the repository locally, run:
 ```bash
 npm install
 ```